LoZeno/BasicSetup/README.md

 ## Preface
 This script was developed based on what **I** needed to rebuild on my laptop moving from one client to another.
 Your mileage may vary and nothing stops you from changing the stuff inside it.
 My preferred way of work is to NEVER login with an Administrator level account, and instead type the admin passwod every time a UAC popup shows on my screen, so I planned my setup around that.
-Some people hate, if you're one of those people you can use this from an Administrator account as well, it will still work.
+Some people hate that, if you're one of those people you can use this from an Administrator account as well, it will still work.

 ## How to use:
 Open powershell, then type, in this order: